Into Nicaragua... It Sucked.

 I said a prayer for the road ahead and tried to stay at the speed limit, but it was hard not to run fast.
 I'd been warned that the tickets for speeding in Nic are very expensive so I bit my tongue and rode slow.
 The road was very, very nice and went through beautiful landscapes, but I wasn't interested.
 Around a curve there was indeed a police stop, and as I rolled in both cops were busy with two local motorcyclists, so I nailed it on through.
 Several more times there were police, but always engaged and could only look, so I guess my prayers were answered.

 The town of Esteli came up about 30 minutes later, with rain clouds looming near.
-I found out my cell wasn't getting data so I couldn't locate any hotels, and the one I remembered happened to be in the Garmin, which of course led me to a false address.
+I found out my cell wasn't getting data so I couldn't locate any hotels, and the one I remembered happened to be in the Garmin GPS, which of course led me to a false address.
 I rode around town until I spotted one and luckily they had a room available.
 Parking was somewhat of a question and they indicated I could leave the bike in front.
 I didn't feel too good about that.
 I've had an anxiety since being here, partly due to the border crap, but also just in my gut.

-Reminders of the not-too-distant-past
+Reminders of Nicaragua's not-too-distant-past

 I find it fascinating that US dollars are the preferred currency here.
 Everywhere and everyone accepts them.
-Seems a bit funny after the socialist revolution and hatred of the US by Daniel Ortega
+Seems a bit funny after the socialist revolution and hatred of the US by Daniel Ortega and his goons.

 Torrential rains hit and lasted for hours, the hotel manager finally arriving and telling me I should park the bike in safe parking down the street.
 In a rain break after dark, I walked several blocks down and never saw a parking area, other than a large lot that appeared to be a junkyard.
 Turns out that was the place and I took the bike down to the muddy yard.
 I have carried a bike cover this entire trip and finally felt the need to use it.